streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 ```

 ## The Network Explorer
-The Network Explorer is not yet supporting the 1.0 network.
-Your node will not appear on the map.
+The Network Explorer does not yet support the 1.0 testnet network.
+If you set up your node as an Operator in the testnet, your node will not appear on the map.

 ## Earning with your Streamr node
-If you have your node up an running, you are more than half way towards becoming an Streamr node Operator, capabale of earning tokens by joining [stream Sponsorships](../streamr-network/incentives/stream-sponsorships.md).
+If you have your node up an running, you are more than half way towards becoming an Streamr node Operator, capable of earning tokens by joining [stream Sponsorships](../streamr-network/incentives/stream-sponsorships.md).
 Head to the [Streamr node Operator](../streamr-network/network-roles/operators.md) page for more information.

 ## WebSocket connectivity
 If you're running the node with Docker, then the above guided tutorial will handle the port mapping (`-p 32200:32200`).
 However, you must also remember to open port `32200` for **external** TCP traffic.
 Opening ports is environment specific, if you're in a Linux based system, [this guide may be helpful](https://www.digitalocean.com/community/tutorials/opening-a-port-on-linux).